noamraph/nix-pills/pills/03-enter-environment.md

 Now `nix-env -q` does not list `man` anymore. `` ls -l `which man` `` should now be your system copy.

-Enough with the rollback, let\'s go back to the most recent generation:
+Enough with the rollback, let's go back to the most recent generation:

     $ nix-env -G 3
     switching from generation 2 to 3